voxeet/comms-sdk-react-native-getting-started/README.md

 ## Using the App

 We highly suggest following the getting started above.
-As a quickstart, ensure you have the following installed:
+As a quick start, ensure you have the following installed:

 - `yarn`
 - Your environment setup for the target OS of your choice: https://reactnative.dev/docs/next/environment-setup

-Then install the node dependencies inside of the cloned repository with
+Then install the node dependencies inside of the cloned repository with:

 ```sh
 cd DolbyIoGettingStarted
 yarn